rovaughn/platform-docs/platform/manual/auth/authentication/providers/github.rst

 Web apps
 ~~~~~~~~

-For web apps using Github, we have to use the "Authorization Code" grant flow
+For web apps using Github, we have to use the "Authorization Code" grant process
-(or the traditional web server flow) as Github doesn't support the `implicit
+(or the traditional web server process) as Github doesn't support the `implicit
-grant flow`_.
-So this flow needs a backend server to handle intermediate
+grant process`_.
+So this process needs a backend server to handle intermediate
 requests.

 Overview
 ~~~~~~~~

 First, you have setup and configure your Github application.
-Then, you have to make a request to Github API for an "authorization code", specifying a "Redirect URI" (which is basically a URL to your application).
+Then, you have to make a request to the Github API for an "authorization code", specifying a "Redirect URI" (which is basically a URL to your application).
 Github would respond to this "Redirect URI" with the "authorization code".
-Your backend application has to parse the authorization code and make one more request to Github API.
+Your backend application has to parse the authorization code and make one more request to the Github API.
 This final API call will return an access token in the response.
-Your application should now validate the access token by passing to a Hasura Auth endpoint.
+Your application should now validate the access token by passing it to a Hasura auth endpoint.
 Hasura will validate the token, and will login the user (if the user is seen for the first time then Hasura will also create the user).

 Pre-requisites
 ~~~~~~~~~~~~~~

-* Register an application with Github, obtain the Client ID and Client secret.
+* Register an application with Github, obtain the client ID and client secret.

   * Go to https://github.com/settings/developers and on top right and click on
     "Register a new application" to create a new application.
 Fill the